Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/02-create-edit-experiment-profiles.md

 This will update the value of `target_rpm` to whatever its current value is (after 1 hour), and add 50 to it.

-You can use the any pioreactor and any job in an expression - you aren't limited to the `job` your editing.
+You can use any pioreactor and any job in an expression - you aren't limited to the `job` your editing.
 For example, the `update` below will dynamically set the `target_rpm` to a function of optical density.

 ```yaml
 pioreactors: